rbennett24/Raw-audio-pipeline/README.md

 5. Apply speech recognition to generate .txt transcripts with [whisper_transcription.py](Python/whisper_transcription.py), using [whisper.ai](https://github.com/openai/whisper)

 	* This is slow.
 We need to look into faster methods (e.g. [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper)).

+	* Also, need to **deal with punctuation and numerals in a more effective way**, since these may cause issues with forced alignment later one.

 	* whisper.ai installation: https://github.com/openai/whisper#setup

 6. Correct transcripts